Sparsh11Ranjan/Employee360/README.md

 ## 🔐 User Roles

-- **Admin**
+-**Admin**

-  - Full access to employees, departments, leave requests, and salary records
+-Full access to employees, departments, projects, leave requests, and salary records

-- **Employee**
+-Can assign projects to employees and track their status

+-**Employee**

-  - View personal details, apply for leave, and view salary info
+-View personal details, apply for leave, and view salary & project info

+-Can mark assigned projects as completed
 ---

 ## 📈 Future Enhancements

-- 📁 Project assignment & tracking
-- 📧 Email notifications for leave status
+-📧 Email notifications for leave/project status
-- 📊 Admin analytics dashboard
+-📊 Admin analytics dashboard (graphs/charts)
-- 📱 Full mobile responsiveness
+-📱 Full mobile responsiveness
+-📤 File attachments with projects or leave requests

 ---